Purpose

 Applicants who have received funding for the past two consecutive fiscal years will not be a funding priority.

-Priority will be given to individuals or organizations that have projects in SCAC’s Opportunity Initiative Counties:
+Priority will be given to individuals or organizations that have projects in SCAC’s Opportunity Initiative Counties at the time of application.

 Are you wondering what makes for a strong application?

-The SCAC recommends using the FY25 Folklife and Traditional Arts Projects Grant Evaluation Rubric as a guide when writing your application.
-Grant panelists will score your application responses based on the criteria within this rubric.
+The SCAC recommends using the FY25 Folklife & Traditional Arts Project Grant Evaluation Rubric as a guide when preparing for your application interview.
+Panelists will score your application based on the criteria within that rubric.

 Traditionality and Cultural Significance – 50% | ||||||